 Excessive absences - A student who is absent for six (6) consecutive class sessions will be withdrawn from his/her program.
 A student must petition and be approved in order to return.
 Students exhibiting a pattern of consecutive absences of less than six days will be subject to dismissal as determined by a School Intervention Team.
 A School Intervention Team will review all petitions for re-enrollment.
-No additional fees will be charged if the student returns during that current payment period, provided fees have not been refunded.
+No additional fees will be charged if the student returns during that current payment period, provided fees have not been refunded; however, time missed may be added at the end of the program and will incur additional fees.